 At Google I/O 2018 we learned that the Google Assistant is soon to get even better on phones, too.
 Inspired by its first smart displays the company is looking to reimagine the assistant on smartphones, making it more immersive, interactive and proactive.
 You'll be able to access for controls for smart heating or order food right within the Assistant, and there will be a new 'Things to keep on top of' screen.
-The new visual Assistant has AI at the core and will launch on Android this summer and iPhone later this year.

 On top of this is the new Duplex feature which will be able to make phone calls for you for such things as booking an appointment for a hair cut.

 Google Assistant is not built into all Android phones, though many recent models include it.
 Fortunately, you can now download it for any phone running Android 5.0 Lollipop or later - just grab it free from Google Play.